Firtzberg/Lines2Polygons/README.md

 <li>All undirected lines are first split at intersection points.</li>
 <li>Then for each fragment two directed line sides are created.</li>
 <li>Line sides with same start point belong to the same node.
 Line sides act as bridges between nodes.</li>
-<li>Polygones are constructed by wakling each line side exactrly once.</li>
+<li>Polygons are constructed by wakling each line side exactrly once.</li>
-<li>Starting from an arbitrary line side from an arbitrary node always take the most left (or right) line side until a polygone is constructed.</li>
+<li>Starting from an arbitrary line side from an arbitrary node always take the most left (or right) line side until a polygon is constructed.</li>
-<li>Construct polygones until all line sides are wakled exactly once.</li>
+<li>Construct polygons until all line sides are wakled exactly once.</li>
 </ul></p>

 # Android app